Skip to main content

 Skills./.agent/skills/~/.chatcli/skills/

-If an agent or skill with the same name exists in both directories, the project version takes precedence.
+If an agent or skill with the same name exists in both directories, the project version wins.

 Project Structure